 The house is an early 20th Century dwelling infilled between two semi detached villas within the De Beauvoir estate.
-In scale, design and material, it is inconsistent with the dominant qualities of the adjoining buildings and the wider Conservation Area.
+The client sought to improve the spatial quality and operation of the house in order to create a calm atmosphere for quiet reflection and meditation.

 Location: Hackney, London, UK